-The City of El Paso has conducted a detailed pilot study to support the development of a long term direct potable reuse system, and at the time of writing, this report is in early design development of that system.
+The City of El Paso has conducted a detailed pilot study to support the development of a long term direct potable reuse system, and at the time of writing, is in early design development of that system.

 Whereas reuse in the western US states is driven largely by the need for a new water supply, projects on the east coast often have different drivers.
 The prevalence of east coast reuse has the greatest concentration in Florida, with diminishing implementation as one moves north through Georgia and up into Maryland.
 Florida has had reuse regulations in place since 1999, with a focus on extending water supplies and protecting sensitive ecosystems by way of land application and groundwater recharge.
 The focus of reuse in the Mid-Atlantic region has been largely driven by nutrient management concerns and other environmental benefits with increasing exploration and implementation of various reuse applications.